Types Of Inheritance In Python: Complete Guide With Examples

 Deep inheritance can lead to the code being complex.

-It offers modularity by breaking down the code in the form of parent class and child class.
+It offers modularity by breaking down the code into a parent class and a child class.

 Changes in the parent class can affect the changes in the child class.